-Almost all students of English, native and non-native speakers, have to study the works of William Shakespeare.
+Almost all students of English, native and non-native speakers alike, have to study the works of William Shakespeare.
 Most do so begrudgingly.
-Part of this reaction is because, despite being reassured by teachers that Shakespeare is one of the most influential writers in the English language (and in the world), many students don’t understand exactly how profound Shakespeare’s writing was on the development of the English language.
+Part of this reaction is because, despite reassurances from teachers that Shakespeare was one of the most influential writers in the English language (and in the world), many students don’t understand exactly how profound Shakespeare’s influence was on the development of the English language.

 Here’s some food for thought:

-- In addition to all the words, many phrases that we use daily originated in Shakespeare’s work.
-When someone talks about “breaking the ice” or having a “heart of gold” or when someone uses any number of other phrases, he is using Shakespeare’s language.
+- In addition to all these words, many phrases that we use daily originated in Shakespeare’s work.
+When you talk about “breaking the ice” or having a “heart of gold,” or when you use any number of other phrases, you’re using Shakespeare’s language.

 - Finally, Shakespeare had a profound impact on poetry and literature that has lasted centuries.
-He perfected blank verse and became a standard in poetry.
-Herman Melville, William Faulkner, Lord Alfred Tennyson and Charles Dickens have all been heavily influenced by Shakespeare.
-The impact lead George Steiner to conclude that romantic English poets were “feeble variations on Shakespearean themes.”
+He perfected blank verse, which became a standard in poetry.
+Herman Melville, William Faulkner, Alfred, Lord Tennyson, and Charles Dickens were all heavily influenced by Shakespeare.
+The impact led George Steiner to conclude that romantic English poets were “feeble variations on Shakespearean themes.”

-Because of the profound impact he had on English language and culture, studying the works of Shakespeare is an indispensable part of cultural education.
-Exploring the thousands of ways we still use Shakespeare’s language and themes today is not only worthwhile and fascinating, but also fun.
+Because of the profound impact of Shakespeare’s language on the way we speak today, studying the works of Shakespeare is an indispensable part of cultural education.
+Exploring the thousands of ways we still use Shakespeare’s language and themes is not only worthwhile and fascinating, but also fun.